CA002390-000274EPSRC Centre for Doctoral Training in Delivering Quantum Technologies

 Training and research in the centre

-Students benefit from a broad training year leading to an MRes, covering all the disciplines underlying quantum technologies, followed by a three years of research, leading to the award of a PhD.
+Students benefit from a broad training year in a cohort of 10-12 student leading to an Mres, covering all the disciplines underlying quantum technologies, followed by three years of research, leading to the award of a PhD.

 You do not need to choose a supervisor when you apply; you will benefit from a year's advanced training in the field, plus a chance to learn about the research groups and see them in action, before you decide.
 You also get to be part of a cohort of like-minded friends and colleagues through your training.